 For over 50 years, Earth Day has served as an opportunity to demonstrate support for environmental protection.
-Earth Day falls on Thursday, April 22, but organizations throughout Albany County are hosting socially-distanced clean ups and special events all month long.
-Scroll on for the details about 7 upcoming clean ups and special events celebrating Mother Nature this April in Albany, New York and the greater Capital Region.
+Earth Day falls on Friday, April 22, but organizations throughout the Capital Region are hosting celebrations, clean ups, and special events all month long.
+Scroll on for the details about upcoming clean ups and special events celebrating Mother Nature this April in Albany, New York and the greater Capital Region.

 Albany Pine Bush Preserve

-Get outside during Hands To Work Day with Shaker Heritage Society!
-On April 17, roll up your sleeves and volunteer to help prepare the site of America's first Shaker settlement for spring.
+Get outside during Hands to Work Day with Shaker Heritage Society!
+On Saturday, April 23, roll up your sleeves and volunteer to help prepare the site of America's first Shaker settlement for spring.
 This Hands to Work Day will be focused on preparing the 1856 Brick Drying House for "Planting Utopia," an upcoming exhibition by local artist Julia Whitney Barnes.

 Downtown Albany Business Improvement District

 Live in downtown Albany?
 Meet your neighbors and join the Downtown Albany BID on Saturday, April 23 for two Earth Day Neighborhood Clean Ups.
 Starting at the Olde English Downtown Dog Park (119 N. Pearl Street), help tidy up this area of downtown Albany from 10:00 AM to 12:00 PM.
 Then from 12:00 PM to 2:00 PM, the clean up moves to the African American Cultural Center of the Capital Region (135 S. Pearl Street).
 Rakes, shovels, and leaf and garbage bags will be provided by the City of Albany's Department of General Services and event sponsor The Mailworks.
 Volunteers are encouraged to register on Eventbrite in advance.

 Nine Pin Cider